Keshav-0907/task-final/README.md

 1. Make sure you have kubectl and docker installed and running:

-2. Before deploying, create two Kubernetes Secret files to store environment variables securely:

-  `k8s/backend-secrets.yaml` and
-  `k8s/frontend-secrets.yaml`

-  You can use the provided sample files as a reference:

-  `sample-backend-secrets.yaml` and
-  `sample-frontend-secrets.yaml`
+2. Before deploying, add the required keys in `frontend-deployment.yaml` and `backend-deployment.yaml`

 2. Deploy the application using this single script: